 Using a concrete or sand & concrete dry mix base is key for your garden patio or driveway to last the test of time.
 If you are going to use a sharp sand base without concrete then be prepared for the consequences.
 Sand moves over time and causes many issues such as dipping and lots of movement.

-Some landscapers use a sand a concrete mix that will set after your patio has been laid, this will suffice for gardens and pathways.
-But, if your planning on parking your car on your driveway without a concrete base then it will not last a year!
+Some landscapers use sand and concrete mix that will set after your patio has been laid, this will suffice for gardens and pathways.
+But, if your planning on parking your car on your driveway without a concrete base then it will not last 6-months.